0soft/graphene-django-plus/README.md

         ]

         # If unauthenticated users should be allowed to retrieve any object
         # of this type.
-This is not dependant on `GuardedModel` and neither
+This is not dependent on `GuardedModel` and neither
         # `guardian` and is defined as `False` by default
         public = False

         # A list of Django model permissions to check.
 Different from
         # object_permissions, this uses the basic Django's permission system
-        # and thus is not dependant on `GuardedModel` and neither `guardian`.
+        # and thus is not dependent on `GuardedModel` and neither `guardian`.
         # This is an empty list by default.
         permissions = []